 - --data-path <path> Folder were data to be processed is located.
 Default is current working directory. - --proc-path <path> Folder were processed data will be stored.
 Default is current working directory. - --search-pattern <pattern> Prefix for picking up files.
-Default cfzsto.
-See File Prefixes. - --extraction <method> Select the Extraction Methods.
-The only one implemented at the moment is fractional. - --reference-files <path> Folder where to find the reference lamps. - · --debug Shows extended and more messages. - --debug-plot Shows plots of intermediate steps. - --max-targets <value> Maximum number of targets to detect in a single image.
-Default is 3. - --save-plots Save plots. - --plot-results Show plots during execution.
+Default cfzst.
+See File Prefixes. - --output-prefix <prefix> Prefix to be added to calibrated spectrum. - --extraction <method> Select the Extraction Methods.
+The only one implemented at the moment is fractional. - --fit-targets-with {moffat, gaussian} Model to fit peaks on spatial profile while searching for spectroscopic targets. - --target-min-width <target min width> Minimum profile width for fitting the spatial axis of spectroscopic targets.
+If fitting a Moffat it will be reflected as the FWHM attribute of the fitted model and if fitting a Gaussian it will be reflected as the STDDEV attribute of the Gaussian model. - --target-max-width <target max width> Maximum profile width for fitting the spatial axis of spectroscopic targets.
+If fitting a Moffat it will be reflected as the FWHM attribute of the fitted model and if fitting a Gaussian it will be reflected as the STDDEV attribute of the Gaussian model. - --reference-files <path> Folder where to find the reference lamps. - · --debug Shows extended and more messages. - --debug-plot Shows plots of intermediate steps. - --max-targets <value> Maximum number of targets to detect in a single image.
+Default is 3. - --background-threshold <background threshold> Multiplier for background level used to discriminate usable targets.
+Default 3 times background level. - --save-plots Save plots. - --plot-results Show plots during execution.